- City Schools of Decatur

 Monitoring

 - CSD uses Bark for Schools to provide alerts to upper elementary and secondary school staff for potentially unsafe content in students' key Google Workspace collaboration tools: email and Drive (including Docs, Sheets, and Slides).
+The Bark for Schools monitoring is active anywhere a student uses their CSD Google Workspace tools, including off-campus.

 - Whereas the content filtering described above is intended to control what outside websites are accessible by students, Bark and other monitoring tools are intended to keep an eye out for problematic content within our approved tools.